Programming Contest Format

 AI Round

 In the AI Round, you and your team write programs which play mini games against other teams.
-Your most recent submission will be run against the programs of the other teams regularly, and your scores will be updated on a live leaderboard.
+Your most recent submission will be run against the programs of the other teams periodically (depends on the question), and your scores will be updated on a live leaderboard.
 You'll be able to view your games and update your strategies accordingly!
-You will have 48 hours to write and improve your code for different mini games.
+You will have 45 hours to write and improve your code for different mini games.
 All code should be written in Python 3.

 Optimization Round